Creating an SSH server

 Configuring Sessions

 Sessions enable users to execute commands and start an interactive shell.
-If you do not intend to provide this feature to your users, you do not have to do anything else.
+If you do not intend to provide this feature to your users you do not have to do anything else.
 The server is configured with an initial implementation of a session that stops the user from executing commands or starting a shell.
-You already saw this when you attempted to connect using the ssh command line to your server.
+This is what you have already seen when you attempted to connect using the ssh command line to your running server.

-The scope of implementing a session provider is far beyond this getting-started documentation.
-If this is something you want to provide, then we recommend you review our Creating an interactive shell, article which outlines how to configure our virtual shell implementation that provides an interactive shell that you can write commands for in Java.
+The scope of implementing a session provider is far beyond this getting started documentation.
+If this is something you want to provide then we recommend you review our Creating an interactive shell article that outlines how to configure our own virtual shell implementation that provides an interactive shell that you can write commands for in Java.

 Configuring a File System

 Providing a file system for your users is a much simpler task.
-We can do this with a single line of code using some of our built-in file system support.
-To use this, you should ensure you have the maverick-virtual-filesystem module installed.
+We can do this with a single line of code if we use some of our built-in file system support.
+In order to use this, you should ensure you have the maverick-virtual-filesystem module installed.
 You can do this with Maven by adding the dependency:

 <dependency>